Skip to Main Content

 Where La Mesa Goes for Mexican

 The stretch of San Diego County east of Mission Valley has never lacked for Mexican food, but the quality spectrum runs wide.
 At one end sit fast-casual counters serving assembly-line burritos; at the other, a small number of sit-down rooms where the kitchen makes choices about what to source and how to prepare it.
-Casa De Pico, at 5500 Grossmont Center Drive in La Mesa, occupies that second tier, drawing a regular local crowd that returns less for novelty and more for consistency in a format they already trust.
+Casa De Pico, at 5500 Grossmont Center Drive in La Mesa, is an Authentic Mexican restaurant with a casual dress code, recommended reservations, and an average Google rating of 4.5 from 4,283 reviews, drawing a regular local crowd that returns less for novelty and more for consistency in a format they already trust.

 The Sourcing Logic Behind Regional Mexican in San Diego County